 Ms. Swan joined Debevoise after acting as legal advisor for the New Zealand Government on public international law and constitutional law issues at the New Zealand Ministry of Foreign Affairs & Trade.
 Ms. Swan has represented the New Zealand Government before the United Nations at various international negotiations including the UNFCCC climate change negotiations.
 Prior to her work in foreign affairs, Ms. Swan was a senior solicitor in the litigation and arbitration team of a major corporate law firm in New Zealand, where she appeared as advocate in various proceedings.

+Ms. Swan has an active pro bono practice, and her pro bono work on the decriminalization of homosexuality was recently recognized by the 2017 Solicitors Journal Awards.
 Ms. Swan assisted Lord Goldsmith QC in representing British Caribbean Bank Ltd. against the Government of Belize before the Caribbean Court of Justice in a decision recognised by the Global Arbitration Review as the Most Important Published Decision of 2013.

-Ms. Swan was awarded an Yvonne Smith scholarship to complete a Masters study at the University of Oxford in 2012 (BCL, Distinction), where she held the Winter Williams Prize in International Economic Law.
+Ms. Swan was awarded an Yvonne Smith scholarship to complete masters study at the University of Oxford in 2012 (BCL, Distinction), where she held the Winter Williams Prize in International Economic Law.
 Ms. Swan graduated from the University of Otago (New Zealand) in 2006 with a joint Bachelor of Law (Hons, First Class) and Arts (Psychology).